 3. Qualified longevity annuity contracts (QLACs) (62%)

-For advisors responding that 41–60% of their business is made up of IRA assets, 60% of this group indicated the need for additional training or education on QLACs.
+For financial professionals responding that 41–60% of their business is made up of IRA assets, 60% of this group indicated the need for additional training or education on QLACs.

-Planning Opportunity: Advisors have a need for additional training/education on annuitization and QLAC strategies.
+Planning Opportunity: Financial professionals have a need for additional training/education on annuitization and QLAC strategies.

-Regardless of the outcome of the DOL rule, Pacific Life has provided a new series of educational resources for advisors, including a helpful IRA Rollovers Resource Guide that contains information and best-practice ideas to successfully navigate the changes to consider when having rollover discussions.
+Regardless of the outcome of the DOL rule, Pacific Life has provided a new series of educational resources for financial professionals, including a helpful IRA Rollovers Resource Guide that contains information and best-practice ideas to successfully navigate the changes to consider when having rollover discussions.

 The guide also contains an IRA Rollover Checklist that can help advisors walk clients through the comprehensive evaluation and documentation needed when evaluating their options.
 We hope you find this information valuable, and we look forward to helping you Thrive with Pacific Life.